top of page

 The village

 The cottage is located in a quiet lane in St John’s Chapel in County Durham.
 The village has two pubs and a café, all of which are dog friendly.
-There is also a Co-Op supermarket which stocks all the basics and more and is open late.
+There is also a well-stocked Co-Op supermarket and is open until 8pm.
 All are within a 5 minute walk.

 Activities